endlesspint8/endlesspint8.github.io/night-night/index.md

 ## The empty space between German and Russian power

-_Reconstruction of Nations (Snyder); Gates of Europe; Armageddon Averted_
+_Reconstruction of Nations (Snyder); Gates of Europe; Armageddon Averted; [Edith Durham](https://www.gutenberg.org/ebooks/author/8806); Time Shelter; A Sacred Space Is Never Empty: A History of Soviet Atheism; A Kidnapped West: The Tragedy of Central Europe; Tainted Democracy: Viktor Orbán and the Subversion of Hungary_

 ## Things Fall Apart

-_The Structure of Scientific Revolutions; The Best and the Brightest; Collapse of Complex Societies (hold over, PDF); The Origins of Totalitarianism; The Precipice; The Narrow Corridor; Splinterlands; A Cold Welcome: The Little Ice Age and Europe’s Encounter with North America; The Anarchy: The Relentless Rise of the East India Company; The Horde: How the Mongols Changed the World; Staying with the Trouble; Splinterlands; The end of the world is just the beginning; Road to Unfreedom (or latest Snyder title); Globalization and its Discontents_
+_The Structure of Scientific Revolutions; The Best and the Brightest; Collapse of Complex Societies (hold over, PDF); The Origins of Totalitarianism; The Precipice; The Narrow Corridor; Splinterlands; A Cold Welcome: The Little Ice Age and Europe’s Encounter with North America; The Anarchy: The Relentless Rise of the East India Company; The Horde: How the Mongols Changed the World; Staying with the Trouble; Splinterlands; The end of the world is just the beginning; Road to Unfreedom (or latest Snyder title); Globalization and its Discontents; The Earth Transformed; Liberalism in Dark Times; Margaret Macmillan, War: How Conflict Shaped Us ; Linda Yueh’s Great Crashes; The Capital Order_

-## Death & Co.

-_Martial Arts and Philosophy_
-_How to Live_, Sarah Bakewell
-_Japanese Death Poems_, Yoel Hoffmann
-_Dead Souls_, Nikolai Gogol
-_The Posthumous Memoirs of Brás Cubas_, Joaquim Maria Machado de Assis _Death on the Installment Plan_
-_Chasing the Scream_
-_Madwomen_
-_Cancer Ward_ Aleksandr Solzhenitsyn
-_The Best American Noir of the Century_, James Ellroy _American Violence_, Richard Hofstadter
-_Sickness onto Death_
-_Last Works_, Mark C. Taylor
-_The Stoic Challenge_
-_Intoxicated by My Illness_, Anatole Broyard
-_Cancer Ward_ by Aleksandr Solzhenitsyn
-_Natural Causes_ Barbara Ehrenreich
-_The Mansion of Happiness_
-_War Is a Force that Gives Us Meaning_
-_The Return of the Soldier_
-_The Work of the Dead: A Cultural History of Mortal Remains_

 ## Americana